Philipps Pianella Paganini Model 3

 Pictured in the book (on page 190) is an example of Rezsö's ambition to build a Monstre Orchestrion, the "Vizy Rezsó nagy (large) Orchestriona."
 Although not pictured in its entirety, the orchestriona was basically two large orchestrions interconnected, one being a Philipps Model 3 Paganini (with trapwork added) and the other, as shown in the book, the structural chassis containing all of the mechanisms and instrumentation belonging to a large Welte Style 6 Concert Orchestrion, sans the original casework and surrounded by a crude makeshift structural framework, and with a keyboard of small compass added.
 When he obtained the Welte chassis is unknown, but probably sometime after World War II and at least several years before 1967, the publish date of the book.
 It is obvious that the Welte orchestrion had been extensively modified, to which some extra instrumentation had been added, one item being what appears to be a Philipps xylophone mounted at the top of the instrument above the pipework.
 The photograph is not clear enough to detail exactly what other instrumentation might have been added, altered, or relocated, but, in addition to the original Welte roll frame, three additional roll mechanisms are clearly obvious.
 A Paganini single roll player has been installed to the upper right of the original Welte roll frame, below it is another single roll mechanism of unrecognized type, and another roll mechanism, also of unknown type, is mounted to the left of the Welte roll mechanism.

 Vizy Rezsó's Large Orchestriona.
 Sternberg Invoice for Rezsö Weiser's Purchase of the Philipps Model 3 Paganini.What happened between Rezsö's thwarted attempt to build an economically viable electric piano and the acquisition of a large pneumatic self-playing instrument, possibly his first, is a mystery.
-But on December 19, 1935, Rezsö put 20 Hungarian Pengő down what was described as: 1 piece, Paganini Philipps type music box (instrument) in condition as is, personally selected by the buyer, including 5 music scores.
+But on December 19, 1935, Rezsö put 20 Hungarian Pengő down on what was described as: 1 piece, Paganini Philipps type music box (instrument) in condition as is, personally selected by the buyer, including 5 music scores.
 It was on bill of sale #10372, with acknowledgment receipt #46254 for 20 Pengő.
 Then on December 22, 1935, another payment of 180 Pengő was paid.
 On December 28, 1935, an installment sale agreement was drawn up and executed between Rezsö Weiser (and his wife--maiden name of Maria Gyozo) by the well established Music Instrument Factory Sternberg, a musical emporium in Budapest, Hungary.
 The sale invoice amount was 1,000 Pengő, plus a bill receipt stamp of 1.60 Pengő, for a grand total of "one thousand and one and 60/100 Pengő payable according to the conditions of the letter of order, beginning from February 1st, 1936, 40 pengő due at the first of every month.
 For the unpaid balance is an 8 percent yearly interest payable.
 All disputes are governed by the promissory note signed by you."
 Also stated on the document: "According to the order of M.E.
 4560/1931 the amount is payable to the Gold Pengő standard," and "the merchandise was to stay in the ownership of the Steinberg Musical Instrument Factory until the full payment of the purchase price."

 There is nothing to indicate whether the Paganini was used merchandise, or was from new but unsold stock.
 Reportedly, however, circa 1935, the Hungarian Pengő was worth round 20 cents (or five per U.S. dollar).
 Thus, the Paganini's price of 1000 Pengő means that it sold for about $200 U.S. equivalent.
 This comparatively low value suggests one of two things: (1) The Paganini may have been a trade-in and/or repossessed used stock, or (2) it was new but unsold stock for which the value had been hugely discounted as compared to the value during the Paganini's heyday a decade or two earlier.
 In one sense this point matters little, what is pertinent to this story is that Rezsö bought the Paganini from a well establish dealer, and who advertised themselves as "Purveyors to the Royal Court."

 Taking into account the subsequent release letter of September 21, 1936, which seems to be an acknowledgement that payment in full had been received, Rezsö probably took possession of the Paganini sometime in September or October of 1936.
 The evidence suggests that Rezsö moved the Paganini to his apartment in Budapest, where he erected it.
 At some point, exactly when is unknown, he added drums and other modified Philipps looking trapwork to the Paganini, turning it into a makeshift orchestrion.
 Where did the trapwork parts come from?
-If Sternberg had a Paganini in stock did they also have old Philipps parts lying around, too?
+If Sternberg had a Paganini in stock did they also have old Philipps parts lying around?
 This question cannot currently be answered, but it is known that Weiser did have access to some Philipps parts sometime around 1950, as is explained later in this page.

 Circa late 1940s